KDCube is built around apps

 | Classic turn execution | The turn runs to completion before the user can affect the next agent step.
 From the user perspective, input is effectively blocked until the turn finishes and emits its final result. |

-| Interactive turn execution | While a turn is running, the user can still contribute to the same conversation. followup and steer are written into a shared conversation external-event source.
-A live React turn can consume them immediately: followup stays on the current turn, while steer interrupts the current turn at the next safe checkpoint.
-If there is no live owner, the processor later promotes the pending event into a normal next turn. |
+| Interactive turn execution | While a turn is running, the user can still contribute to the same conversation. followup and steer are written into the conversation event lane.
+A live React turn can consume them immediately: followup stays on the current turn, while steer redirects the current turn at the next safe checkpoint.
+Idle-turn handling is controlled by the reactive-event admission path rather than by bundle UI code. |

 Storage